Bo Schembechler: Early life

-Miami University
+Miami (OH) University

 In 1963, Schembechler returned to Miami University to become head coach of his alma mater.
 Over the next six seasons, Schembechler led the Redskins to a 40–17–3 record, winning a pair of Mid-American Conference titles and finishing second three times.
 The team's top season was 1966, as Miami went 9–1 overall.
-Miami's offense was led during those seasons by quarterbacks Ernie Kellerman and Bruce Matte.
+Miami's offense was led during those seasons by quarterbacks Ernie Kellermann and Bruce Matte.

 Schembechler was a candidate vying to succeed Milt Bruhn as head coach at Wisconsin in 1967.
 Immediately after a 40-minute interview in which he was offended that the hiring committee didn't take his candidacy seriously, he contacted athletic director Ivy Williamson to withdraw his name from consideration.
 Assistant coach John Coatta, who was the favorite to replace Bruhn from the start, was promoted.
 Schembechler continued to coach at Miami for two more seasons.
 His negative experience was a major factor in his convincing Bob Knight to reject Wisconsin's offer to become men's basketball head coach in 1968.